 4.1 Review of Executive Council resolutions related to the Commission:

-The Commission will be informed of the relevant decisions of EC-72, EC-73, and EC-75 and will take them into account while reviewing its workplan.
+The Commission will be informed of the actions undertaken in response to the relevant decisions of Cg-Ext(2021), EC-72, EC-73, and EC-75 and will take them into account while reviewing its workplan.

 4.2 GHG monitoring infrastructure:

-The session will consider a draft recommendation on refined concept and architecture per Resolution 4(3)/1 (EC-75) - Development of a WMO-coordinated Global Greenhouse Gas Monitoring Infrastructure;
+The session will consider a draft recommendation on refined concept and architecture per Resolution 4 (EC-75) - Development of a WMO-coordinated Global Greenhouse Gas Monitoring Infrastructure.

 4.3 Follow-up of EC request on the guidance put forward by the Water and Climate Coalition:

-The session will consider a draft decision on follow-up actions of Decision 3.1(4)/1 (EC-75) - Review of the guidance put forward by the Water and Climate Coalition.
+The session will be informed of follow-up actions of Decision 5 (EC-75) - Review of the guidance put forward by the Water and Climate Coalition.

 5. Current and future work programme of the Commission